The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 The Trustee reviews all member-borne charges (including transaction costs where available) annually, with the aim of ensuring that members are obtaining value for money given the circumstances of the Plan.
-The date of the last review was the date of this report, 19 May 2021.
+The date of the last review was the date of this report, 24 May 2022.
 The Trustee notes that value for money does not necessarily mean the lowest fee, and the overall quality of the service received has also been considered in this assessment.
-The Trustee’s investment advisers have confirmed that the fund charges are competitive for the types of fund available to members.
+The Trustee’s investment advisers have confirmed that the fund charges are competitive for the types of funds available to members.

 The Trustee assesses the performance of the Plan’s investment funds (after all charges) in the context of their investment objectives on a quarterly basis.
 The returns on the investment funds members can choose during the period covered by this Statement have broadly been consistent with their stated investment objectives.
-Where the Trustee has any concerns that a fund is not providing returns in line with its objective, a review is carried out to assess whether any change is required, noting however, that short term performance is not used as a criteria for the Trustee to change an investment option.
+The Jupiter ecology fund underperformed against its benchmark over the longer term due to the benchmark including a large proportion of a stock not held in the Jupiter portfolio.
+Overall performance of this fund is considered to have been strong, but this fund has now been removed from the available fund range which members can make new selections from, although members who previously held an investment in the fund have been permitted to remain invested.
+The MFS global equity fund’s underperformance over the year has largely been due to an underweight to the large technology stocks relative to the index which performed particularly well over the period.
+Where the Trustee has any concerns that a fund is not providing returns in line with its objective, a review is carried out to assess whether any change is required, noting however, that short term performance is not used as criteria for the Trustee to change an investment option.

 In carrying out the assessment, the Trustee also considers the other benefits members receive from the Plan, which include (amongst other aspects):

-- The design of the default lifecycle arrangements and how these reflect the interests of members.
+- The design of the default arrangements and how these reflect the interests of members.

 - The range of investment options and strategies.

-- The efficiency of administration processes, the quality of communications, support services and Plan governance, including the additional benefit of an in-house pensions team, solely focussed on the Plan’s arrangements.
+- The efficiency of administration processes, the quality of communications, support services and Plan governance, including the benefit of an in-house pensions team, solely focused on the Plan.

-- Access to retirement planning tools through Aviva’s secure online portal, MyWorkplace.
+- Access to retirement planning tools through the Aviva member site.

 - Access to factsheets and guidance provided on the Plan website.